In U.S. creator economy boom, big tech battles for online talent

 In the last year, major social media companies have raced to announce dozens of features aimed at attracting creators, an estimated 50 million people like Feeney and Shaw who range from internet personalities posting beauty tutorials on YouTube and TikTok to independent journalists selling newsletter subscriptions on Substack to video gamers live-streaming on Twitch.

-The popularity of upstarts like TikTok, whose tools have helped unknowns generate massive audiences and whose $2 billion creator fund helped drive attention to the rapidly expanding field, has set off an arms race among big incumbents like Facebook (FB.O), Twitter (TWTR.N) and Alphabet-owned (GOOGL.O) YouTube to lure the most popular creators, sometimes called influencers.
+The popularity of upstarts like TikTok, whose tools have helped unknowns generate massive audiences and whose $2 billion creator fund helped drive attention to the rapidly expanding field, has set off an arms race among big incumbents like Facebook, Twitter and Alphabet-owned YouTube to lure the most popular creators, sometimes called influencers.
 They have introduced new features, funds and subscription or tipping tools to earn money from fans.

 The trend means changes for ordinary social media users too.
 They will face more requests or requirements to pay for content that is now available for free.
 And the new tools give them opportunities to engage more directly with influencers.